Andrew Burtch, Give Me Shelter: The Failure of Canada’s Cold War Civil Defence, (Vancouver: University of British Columbia Press, 2012), 277 pages.

 In addition to the nature of the citizen-state relationship, the balance of civil-military relations, and the inadequacies of government planning, the author maintains that Canadians rejected CD because the bomb could not be defended against.
 As evidence, he points to the ineffectiveness of CD during the Cuban Missile Crisis: “Despite over a decade of CD publicity and exercises, the citizenry had no conception of what they were supposed to do to escape immediate or lingering death from blast and radiation.” (p.
 206) Yet at no point during the early Cold War period, including that terrifying week in October 1962, was Canada’s CD policy implemented to a level at which it can be fully assessed.
 For Canadians to have had the full opportunity to reject CD, a nuclear bomb would have had to be donated on Canadian soil, but this thankfully never occurred.

-Unlike most historical examinations of Canada’s Cold War experience at home, which focus almost exclusively on the rise of the national security state, Give Me Shelter investigates a complex narrative across social, political and physiological themes.
-It is a national study that spans a wide topical and geographic scope, and Burtch makes impressive use of a variety of original sources.
+Unlike most historical examinations of Canada’s Cold War experience at home, which focus almost exclusively on the rise of the national security state, Give Me Shelter investigates a complex narrative across social, political and psychological themes.
+It is a national study that spans a wide topic and geographic scope, and Burtch makes impressive use of a variety of original sources.
 He relies heavily on CD Canada records, as well as archival evidence from Library and Archives Canada (LAC) and the Department of National Defence’s Directorate of History and Heritage (DHH), which is home to a seven-volume diary of Major-General Frank Worthington, who was Canada’s federal CD co-ordinator between 1948 and 1959.
 In an attempt to gauge public opinion and offer a balanced perspective of Canada’s CD efforts, Burtch also makes use of newspapers, magazines, and letters from citizens.
 In so doing, he explores the cultural impact of nuclear war fiction on the Canadian psyche.
-The most influential example is Nevil Shute’s novel-turned-film On the Beach (1957), which satirically depicted the horrors of radioactive life after the bomb, and evoked anti-war and pro-disarmament attitudes in the public that increased pessimism toward CD. (p.
-195-197) Although no gauge of public opinion is fully accurate, Burtch deserves credit for his engagement with the citizen voice.
+The most influential example is Nevil Shute’s novel-turned-film On the Beach (1957), which satirically depicted the horrors of radioactive life after the bomb, and evoked anti-war and pro-disarmament attitudes in the public that increased pessimism toward CD. (pp. 195-197) Although no gauge of public opinion is fully accurate, Burtch deserves credit for his engagement with the citizen voice.

 Although Burtch adequately describes his source base, he does not provide information regarding material availability.
 It remains unclear if archival evidence on Canada’s national CD policy was at once unavailable to Canadian historians.
 Clarification in this regard would help explain why little previous work has been done on this intriguing topic.
 In fact, aside from an unpublished organizational survey entitled Plan for tomorrow… Today!
 The Story of Emergency Preparedness Canada 1948-1999, no formal study has examined the history of Canada’s national CD policy.
 Give Me Shelter is set in this historiographical framework, but Burtch does not explain why CD has escaped Canadian literature.
 It seems that he has stumbled on a topic that has slipped formal historical analysis for reasons that will remain unclear.